The Velvet Underground (album): Side two

 "Beginning to See the Light" uses a phrase associated with religious redemption.
 In the song, Reed discusses his imagined revelation, and affirms his distinction of being loved, this time being described in relation to religion.
-He addresses the free love movement with the lines "Here we go again/I thought you were my friend", later commenting "How does it feel to be loved?"
+He addresses the free love movement with the lines "Here we go again/I thought you were my friend", later asking "How does it feel to be loved?"

 "I'm Set Free" is ambiguous, though it salutes Phil Spector; the goodbyes at the end of the song imitate those in "You've Lost That Lovin' Feelin'" by Spector's band the Righteous Brothers.
 Unterberger praises the guitar solo of it as "one of the group's most tastefully underrated".
 In the song, Reed claims that he is free from a relationship, though he eventually discovers that this is untrue.

 "That's the Story of My Life" is minimal in instrumentation.
 Originally, Cale played viola for the song in live versions, though no viola was included for this studio version.
 During the song four lines of lyrics are repeated, and refer to Billy Name.
 The title and lyrics were inspired by a remark from Name, who introduced Reed to one of his largest influences, Alice Bailey.
 Bockris summarizes the theme of this song: "The difference between right and wrong is the story of [Reed]'s life."

 "The Murder Mystery" is a spoken word track.
 It incorporates a raga rhythm, murmuring organ, overlapping spoken-word passages, and lilting counterpoint vocals.
 During the verses, Lou Reed and guitarist Sterling Morrison recite different verses of poetry simultaneously, with the voices positioned strictly to the left and right.
 For the choruses, Tucker and Yule sing different lyrics and melodies at the same time, also separated left and right.
 Unterberger noted that it has "little melody", and its narrative is repetitive, comparing it to "78rpm and 16rpm records played simultaneously", the track closing with "progressively crazed" piano.
 Of the song, Reed referenced "Sister Ray", elaborating that the song “is part of the novel that's a murder mystery”.
 It was never performed live in its entirety—Morrison elaborated that it would be too hard to play.
 Jovanovic described it as an "incomprehensible mix" and homage to White Light/White Heat; Reed labeled it as a failure, as he wanted "one vocal to be saying the [lyrical] opposite of the other".

 "After Hours" was the band's only release at the time with Tucker singing lead vocals.
 She does not play percussion and is only backed by a guitar and bass.
 Tucker counts off by saying "one, two, three"; an older recording disk labeled the track "If You Close the Door (Moe's Song)".
 Generally, the song discusses intentional isolation.